Koby Altman Doesn't Want Cavs to Take Step Back Without LeBron James

 "Kevin is an All-Star and you don't get better by moving Kevin.
 Kevin's been incredible for us for four years and he wants to be here, and to me that's a big part for guys that are here and the guys that we're gonna acquire, is that they want to be here and be a part of this new chapter and culture that we're creating."

-That echoes what ESPN.com's Dave McMenamin reported back in June, noting the organization wanted to hold onto Love regardless of James' decision.
+That echoes what ESPN.com's Dave McMenamin reported back in June, noting the organization wanted to hold on to Love regardless of James' decision.

 You don't have to tell Cleveland how hard life can be without James.
 When the four-time NBA MVP left the first time around back in 2010, the Cavs averaged just 24 wins per season over the next four years.
 They wound up picking No. 1 overall three times during that span, although one of those picks came via the Los Angeles Clippers.